 Structural Fabrication Welding – This type of fabrication welding is more generic in nature.
-Just about any welding where two parts are being joined can be considered structural fabrication welding.
+Just about any welding where two parts are being joined without the need to contain pressure, it can be considered structural fabrication welding.
 The typical application of this type of welding is building skids or frames out of structural members.
 This type of welding requires extensive fit-up of the components before welding.
 C&J Cladding has several highly experienced fitters who specialize in assembling these structures in very high tolerance to meet stringent design requirements.

 - GTAW-P-HW (Gas Tungsten Arc Welding Pulsed Hot Wire)

 - GTAW (Gas Tungsten Arc Welding or TIG or Heli-Arc)